Inforensics/osint-vm/README.md

 ## Background

-Inforensics osint-vm is the brainchild of Jascha Wanger, a seasoned expert with over 25 years of experience in creating custom Linux distributions, OSINT, Cybersecurity, AI, and Cloud technologies.
-Jascha's journey in the world of specialized Linux distributions began with the creation of [L.A.S.
-Linux](https://distrowatch.com/table.php?distribution=las) (Local Area Security Linux), a precursor to Kali Linux.
+Inforensics osint-vm is a continuation of specialized Linux distributions that began with the creation of [L.A.S.
+Linux](https://distrowatch.com/table.php?distribution=las) (Local Area Security Linux), a precursor to Kali Linux in the early 2000s.

 L.A.S.
 Linux gained recognition for its innovation and utility that it was featured as Hack #100 in Kyle Rankin's "Knoppix Hacks" book.